clo2202/golden-shoe-fe/README.md

 * React - the frontend
 * SQL - the database
-* Heroku - hosting website for the application & database
+* Heroku - hosting website for the database & API
-* VS Code (Node JS) - language used to write the backend

 ## Authors